 10. Feel The Vibe At Place de la Contrescarpe

 Either start or end your stroll along rue Mouffetard with a drink or meal at lively Place de la Contrescarpe.
 It’s a bustling spot with plenty of leafy trees and a fountain where musicians are often entertaining the crowd.
-Place de la Contrescarpe, in the Latin Quarter of Paris, is surrounded by typical French cafés.
+Place de la Contrescarpe, in the Latin Quarter Paris, is surrounded by typical French cafés.
 There are lots of small Greek and Lebanese restaurants where you can pick up a reasonably priced meal.
 My favourite is to order a falafel sandwich at Le Cèdre and then perch in the middle of Place de la Contrescarpe, like one of the many university students.

 Ernest Hemingway fans will immediately recognize Place de la Contrescarpe from the opening of A Moveable Feast.
 He lived from 1922 to 1923 with his first wife Hadley in the Latin Quarter of Paris at 74 rue du Cardinal Lemoine.

 Square Rene Viviani has wonderful views of Ile de Cité and Notre Dame.
-But its real claim to fame is that this square in the 5th arrondissement of Paris boasts the oldest tree in the city.
+But its real claim to fame is that this square in the Latin Quarter Paris boasts the oldest tree in the city.
 The black locust or “robinier” was brought from North America in 1601 and has been watching over Paris for more than 400 years.
 Sit under its shade and imagine the past.
 Over the centuries, who has sat here?
 Who walked by when it was just a little sapling?

 Pick up some melt-in-your-mouth choux pastries (cream puffs) from around the corner at Odette’s.
 Settle in and enjoy the moment!